Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

-\makeinsight{Compared to the \textit{Center} group, biased groups receive higher levels of aggregated engagement per article.
-In terms of reliability, the {\textit Reliable} news reaches the lowest engagement levels per article.}

-{\bf Aggregated public interaction share:} Motivated by most prior works only studying the public posts tracked by CrowdTangle, we next look closer at how big fraction of the total interactions this set captures and compare the relative differences in the public interaction share of the different categories.
-For this analysis, we calculate the (aggregate) public interaction share, defined as the ratio of public interactions to the combined interactions for each class $c$ as $ \bar{I}_c^{\text{public}} / \bar{I}_c^{\text{comb}}$.
+{\bf Aggregated public interaction share:} Motivated by most prior works only studying the public posts tracked by CrowdTangle, we next look closer at how big{evaluate what} fraction of the total interactions this set captures and compare the relative differences in the public interaction share of the different{different} categories.
+For this analysis, we calculate the (aggregate) public interaction share, defined as the ratio of public interactions to the combined interactions for each class $c$ as{we calculate the (aggregate) public interaction share as the ratio of public interactions to total interactions for each class $c$:} $ \bar{I}_c^{\text{public}} / \bar{I}_c^{\text{comb}}$.

 Figure~\ref{fig:aggregated_public_interaction_share} summarizes these ratios.
 We note that the \textit{Center} class has the highest aggregated public interaction share, and that among the biased groups, there is a clear gap between the left and right parties, as the \textit{Right} class has a significantly (25\% extra) higher public interaction share (lower private interaction share).
 When it comes to the reliability classes, the relative gap between the classes is smaller.
-However, it should be noted that the two extreme classes (\textit{Most-reliable} and \textit{Most-unreliable}) have the lowest (and almost similar) aggregated public interaction shares. \makeinsight{Compared to right-biased articles, left-biased articles receive higher private interactions share.
+However, it should be noted that the two extreme classes (\textit{Most-reliable} and \textit{Most-unreliable}) have the lowest (and almost similar) aggregated public interaction shares. \keytakeaway{Compared to right-biased articles, left-biased articles receive higher private interactions share.
 In terms of reliability, extremely reliable/unreliable news articles receive higher levels of private interactions share.}